 Upaya City Cargo has started cargo transportation service in Kathmandu

-Digital cargo service provider ‘Upaya City Cargo’ has started cargo transportation service through bike (two wheeler) in Kathmandu Valley in partnership with UKAID’s Skills for Employment Program-Skill.
+Digital cargo service provider ‘Upaya City Cargo’ has started cargo transportation service by bike (two-wheeler) in Kathmandu Valley in partnership with UKAID’s Skills for Employment Program-Skill.

 With the goal of becoming the backbone of Digital Nepal’s transportation service, Citigargo has started the service with two-wheeled vehicles and now it will be easier not only for heavy goods but also for small goods and parcel delivery.

-Speaking on the occasion, Suman Rayamajhi, Chairman, Upaya City Cargo, said that they will focus on inclusion, gender equality and environmental awareness in their work.
+Speaking on occasion, Suman Rayamajhi, Chairman, of Upaya City Cargo, said that they will focus on inclusion, gender equality and environmental awareness in their work.

-According to Baljit Vohra, project head of SIPA, the employment created by the measures by making good use of the technology platform did not exist until a few months ago and now with the technology platform, there is a great potential for new job creation in Nepal.
+According to Baljit Vohra, project head of SIPA, the employment created by the measures by making good use of the technology platform did not exist until a few months ago and now with the technology platform, there is an excellent potential for new job creation in Nepal.